slegras/EBAI2017/hands-on/hands-on.md

 1. Search for the dataset **GSE13845** either using Google or from the front page of [GEO](https://www.ncbi.nlm.nih.gov/geo/)
 2. On the description page, find the three GSM files, and click on each of then
 3. On each page, select and download the `GSMxxxxx_p300_peaks.txt.gz` file to the newly created folder (where `xxxxx` represents the GSM number)

-*Make sure to check which genome version was used to call the peaks (remember: this is mouse data!)*
+*Beware: Make sure to check which genome version was used to call the peaks (remember: this is mouse data!)*

-### 2 - Performing first evaluation of peak sets using R
+### 2 - Performing a first evaluation of peak sets using R

-Now, we will open **RStudio**, on perform the rest of the analysis in R. For the analysis, we will need to install some R libraries, in particular [ChIPSeeker](https://bioconductor.org/packages/release/bioc/html/ChIPseeker.html)
+Now, we will use **RStudio** to perform the rest of the analysis in R. For the analysis, we will need to install some R libraries, in particular [ChIPSeeker](https://bioconductor.org/packages/release/bioc/html/ChIPseeker.html)

 1. Open your **RStudio** tool
 2. Install